isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/FAQs.md

 ---
 #### 1. How will SES benefit my school ####

-This programme has many hands-on sessions help make coding accessible to students and teachers alike.
+<p style="text-align:justify;">This programme has many hands-on sessions help make coding accessible to students and teachers alike.
 It mostly utilises the Student Initiated Learning (SIL) hours to foster self-directed learners, develop students’ computational thinking and creative problem solving through basic coding on the iPad.
-It is a perfect opportunity for the students to learn design-thinking principles and other skills high sought for in the digital marketplace.
+It is a perfect opportunity for the students to learn design-thinking principles and other skills high sought for in the digital marketplace.</p>

-Participants can also gain e-certificates and CCA points if they have performed well in the SES 2023.
-Accompanying teachers, Teacher Coding Champions (TCC), can also attain Professional Learning certificates upon completion of SES coding workshops.
+<p style="text-align:justify;">Participants can also gain e-certificates and CCA points if they have performed well in the SES 2023.
+Accompanying teachers, Teacher Coding Champions (TCC), can also attain Professional Learning certificates upon completion of SES coding workshops.</p>

 #### 2. How will be the content covered? ####
 The outline of content for the programme is available on SLS as well as [www.swiftexplorers.sg](http://www.swiftexplorers.sg).
 Please contact us at [ses@crescent.edu.sg](mailto:ses@crescent.edu.sg) if you need more information.